By Taylor Sicard

 Of course, you can give your friend a gift for no reason at all.
 However, if you’d like an excuse, there are plenty of smaller occasions that totally justify giving your friend a present:

 - Starting a new job: The first days and weeks at a new job are stressful, and many new employees feel nervous about making a good impression and learning the ropes.
 Help your friend destress by sending them a little gift to show them how proud you are and that you believe they can do it.
 Items to decorate their desk or make their commute easier are especially appropriate.
+Or you can throw a simple party filled with balloons and food at their house to celebrate a new milestone.

 - Having a busy week: If your friend is in the middle of crunch time at work or school, getting a sweet surprise gift can give them the burst of energy and affirmation they need to keep pushing through.
 You can also give them a large meal like lasagna that can be refrigerated or frozen so they can eat on the leftovers all week long.